How To Avoid Bad Property ManagersJun 13, 2022

 How long have they been managing?

-Not all newcomers to the industry are low-quality, but it’s still important to know how many years they’re in business because experience matters.
+Not all newcomers to the industry are low-quality, but it’s still important to know how many years they’ve been in business because experience matters.

 What is their current vacancy rate?